-A non-urban location will be cheaper for many things -- for instance, locally made handicrafts will be far cheaper than in the city if you buy close to the source -- which is usually rural.
+How much money you should budget for Mexico travel often depends on where you're going.
+A non-urban location will be cheaper for many things.
+For instance, locally made handicrafts will be far less expensive than in the city if you buy close to the source—which is usually rural.

 How to do Mexico on a cheap travel budget?
 Let's first look at how to buy food for less than $10 per day in Mexico.

-Assume that anything you like in the US, like Coke or McDonald's, is going to cost the same in Mexico -- don't count on eating and drinking the way you do in the US and saving any real money.
+Assume that anything you like in the US, like Coke or McDonald's, is going to cost the same in Mexico—don't count on eating and drinking the way you do in the US and saving any real money.
 If you eat local produce and are adventurous with street food, you can get by cheaply.
-Although, if you're a fan of Coke, be sure to try some while you're in Mexico -- it's made with cane sugar rather than refined sugar and it makes a huge difference to the flavor.
+Although, if you're a fan of Coke, be sure to try some while you're in Mexico—it's made with cane sugar rather than refined sugar, and it makes a huge difference to the flavor.